radj307/ARRCON/README.md

 # Config Files
-Config files must be located next to the `.exe`
+ARRCON will look for configuration files in the following locations, stopping at the first one that it finds:
+1. An Environment Variable named `ARRCON_CONFIG_DIR`.
+  ___Note: The name is dependent on the uppercase name of the executable, keep this in mind if you want to rename it!___
+  For example, if you renamed the executable `rcon` or `rcon.exe`, then it would check for `RCON_CONFIG_DIR`
+2. Depending on your operating system, the default directory is:
+  __Windows:__ The directory where `ARRCON.exe` is located.
+  __Linux:__ `/usr/local/etc`

-All config files use INI syntax, and must have the same file*name* as the executable, and either a `.ini` or `.hosts` extension.
+All config files use INI syntax, and must have the same *filename* as the executable, and either a `.ini` or `.hosts` extension.
 By default this is `ARRCON.ini` & `ARRCON.hosts` respectively.

 ## INI Configuration File